nicsuzor/wikijuris/ausip/patent-infringement.markdown

 “…Products or processes, in all fields of technology, provided that they are new, involve an inventive step and are capable of industrial application.”

-In 2005 Australia entered intro a bilateral trade agreement with the US, //The Australia-US Free Trade Agreement// (//AUSFTA//), which also required a number of significant changes to Australia’s IP laws including patent legislation.
+In 2005 Australia entered intro a bilateral trade agreement with the US, _The Australia-US Free Trade Agreement_ (_AUSFTA_), which also required a number of significant changes to Australia’s IP laws including patent legislation.

-//TRIPS// is administered by the WTO and seeks to facilitate international trade and promote stability in the global economy by setting minimum standards for intellectual property.[^AUTOREPLACEDTheUSFreeTradeAgreementImplementationAct2004CthSch8ENDREPLACE]
+_TRIPS_ is administered by the WTO and seeks to facilitate international trade and promote stability in the global economy by setting minimum standards for intellectual property.[^AUTOREPLACEDTheUSFreeTradeAgreementImplementationAct2004CthSch8ENDREPLACE]
-[^AUTOREPLACEDTheUSFreeTradeAgreementImplementationAct2004CthSch8ENDREPLACE]: The //US Free Trade Agreement Implementation Act 2004// (Cth) Sch 8
+[^AUTOREPLACEDTheUSFreeTradeAgreementImplementationAct2004CthSch8ENDREPLACE]: The _US Free Trade Agreement Implementation Act 2004_ (Cth) Sch 8

-Since 2004 there have been other amendments made to the //Patents Act 1990// (Cth), predominantly motivated by the need to ensure Australia’s laws were comparable and compatible with Australia’s international trading partners.[^AUTOREPLACEDSeetheIntellectualPropertyLawsAmendmentAct2006CthandIntellectualPropertyLawsAmendmentRaisingtheBarAct2012CthENDREPLACE]
+Since 2004 there have been other amendments made to the _Patents Act 1990_ (Cth), predominantly motivated by the need to ensure Australia’s laws were comparable and compatible with Australia’s international trading partners.[^AUTOREPLACEDSeetheIntellectualPropertyLawsAmendmentAct2006CthandIntellectualPropertyLawsAmendmentRaisingtheBarAct2012CthENDREPLACE]
-[^AUTOREPLACEDSeetheIntellectualPropertyLawsAmendmentAct2006CthandIntellectualPropertyLawsAmendmentRaisingtheBarAct2012CthENDREPLACE]: See the //Intellectual Property Laws Amendment Act 2006// (Cth) and //Intellectual Property Laws Amendment (Raising the Bar) Act 2012// (Cth
+[^AUTOREPLACEDSeetheIntellectualPropertyLawsAmendmentAct2006CthandIntellectualPropertyLawsAmendmentRaisingtheBarAct2012CthENDREPLACE]: See the _Intellectual Property Laws Amendment Act 2006_ (Cth) and _Intellectual Property Laws Amendment (Raising the Bar) Act 2012_ (Cth
 )

 #### Access to Medicine

-**Video overview by Tess Van Geelan on[The Doha Declaration and global access to medicines](https://www.youtube.com/watch?v=1niAYHEPmmY).**
+**Video overview by Tess Van Geelan on[The Doha Declaration and global access to medicines](https:_www.youtube.com/watch?v=1niAYHEPmmY).**